 Here's the relevant part, and I am not taking it out of context.
 To prove this for yourself: Go to a regular public library, or a law library (usually at a court house), ask if they have any online legal research subscriptions to things like Westlaw or Lexis Nexis.
 Then go to the search bar, make sure all state and federal cases are selected, and type in the following case cite: Bowers v DeVito, 686 F.2d 616, 618 (7th Cir.
 1982).

 "...But there is no constitutional right to be protected by the state against being murdered by criminals or madmen....""

 Because of this sort of stuff and much more, don't you see how Trump is not the issue?
-There are far worse things going on, which many people on both sides of the spectrum have pushed for, with the goal of the loss of our rights.
+He never started the world's problems, and there are far worse things going on which many people on both sides of the spectrum have pushed for, with the goal of the loss of our rights.
 This is why I don't like the left or right.
-It's ignorance and moral decay, all over the world, that has led the world to the position it's in today.
+It's ignorance and moral decay all over the world, that has led the world to the position it's in today.
 And I like Trump because he represents, and is a giant kick in the balls of people who've been trying to rob the people of our rights and destroy us for longer than I've been alive.
 And what has he done to help us?